 This is a model answer because it clearly gives two relevant material properties and applies them directly to the context of repeated loads in a suspension arm and the general light weight of the vehicle.

-It also explains why fatigue strength is necessary by linking it to cyclic loading, and why high strength to weight ratio is important by relating it to the combined need for strength because of the constant load and light weight due to the lightweight design of the electric vehicle.
+It also explains why fatigue strength is necessary by linking it to cyclic loading, and why a high strength-to-weight ratio is important by relating it to the combined need for strength because of the constant load and light weight due to the lightweight design of the electric vehicle.

 Model answer – development required

-Because the suspension arm will be subjected to repeated stress it needs to have a high resistance to fatigue and high tensile strength.
+Because the suspension arm will be subjected to repeated stress, it needs to have a high resistance to fatigue and high tensile strength.
 These are the two most important properties for a suspension arm in a lightweight electric vehicle that is subjected to repeated stress during operations.

 Why does this answer indicate the learner needs further development?